 This is my favorite type of knife set to recommend because you get two out of the three core knives every kitchen should have—a chef and a paring knife.
 Pure muscle, no fat.

 The sets below feature an 8-inch chef and a 3 1/2-paring knife.
 An 8-inch chef knife is the standard for home kitchens and there’s a reason why—it’s big, but not too big.
+These sets run from around $120 to $200.
 There are cheaper chef-paring knife sets that feature 6-inch chef knives.
 But unless you know for sure you want a shorter chefs, I don’t recommend them.
 (Right: Wusthof Classic 2-piece starter set.)

 Wusthof Le Cordon Bleu 2-Piece Starter Knife Set